-Catastrophic Category 5 Hurricane Melissa makes landfall in Jamaica
+Eye of Hurricane Melissa exits Jamaica, heads towards Cuba

 The storm has plodded along at a pace slower than many people walk, hovering at 5km/h (3mph) before picking up slightly to 7km/h (4mph) this morning.

 Meteorologists say this is particularly dangerous.
-“Slow-moving major hurricanes often go down in history as some of the deadliest and most destructive storms on record,” said AccuWeather Chief Meteorologist Jonathan Porter.
+“Slow-moving major hurricanes often go down in history as some of the deadliest and most destructive storms on record,” said AccuWeather’s chief meteorologist, Jonathan Porter.

 “This is a dire situation unfolding in slow motion.”